- 1 Solutions of QuickBooks Error Code 6144

 In this case the file is saved on the computer that has QuickBooks installed.

-The steps for doing so are mentioned above in ‘Renaming files’.
+- The steps for doing so are mentioned above in ‘Renaming files’.
 If the error persists, users should try Solution 2.

-Solution 2: Opening a sample company file
+2. Solution Two: Opening a sample company file

 If the sample file doesn’t open and an error occurs, it means that QuickBooks installation is damaged and must be repaired.

-To open a sample file, users must select ‘Open a Sample File’ in the ‘No Company Open’ window and select a file from the list of sample files.
+- Users must select ‘Open a Sample File’ in the ‘No Company Open’ window and select a file from the list of sample files.

-Then, select ‘Open or restore an existing company’ and go to the desktop to locate the company file that was copied and open it.
-If the error persists, users must go to Solution 4.
+- Then, select ‘Open or restore an existing company’ and go to the desktop to locate the company file that was copied and open it.

-Solution 4: Restoring a backup
+4. Solution Four: Restoring a backup

 As the file couldn’t be opened despite moving it to a different location, users should restore a backup of the company file to see if the problem is with the company file.

-Solution 5: Using ADR to restore backup
+5. Solution Five: Using ADR to restore backup

 Users must recover data using QuickBooks Auto Data Recovery if the company file is damaged.

-If the file is opened over the network
+Case Scenario Two: If the file is opened over the network

 In this case the company file being opened is saved on the server or some other computer.

-One PC/server should ideally host all company files.
+- One PC/server should ideally host all company files.

 - Next, they should locate ‘Local Server Information’ to ensure that hosting is turned off.

 If the file opens, go to Solution 4.
 If it doesn’t repair the QuickBooks installation.

-Solution4: Opening the file locally
+4. Solution Four: Opening the file locally

 If the error persists, go to Solution 5.

-Solution 5: Closing all processes
+5. Solution Five: Closing all processes

-Solution 6: Manually checking the folder permission
+6. Solution Six: Manually checking the folder permission

 Users must check folder permissions for sharing company files and open the file again.
 If the error persists, go to Solution 7.

-Solution 7: Configuring firewall ports and anti-virus
+7. Solution Seven: Configuring firewall ports and anti-virus

 Firewall and anti-virus might block some QuickBooks programs.
 To solve this, users must contact the anti-virus developer/vendor.

-See Also QuickBooks Error 6143
+See Also – QuickBooks Error 6143